Kong/terraform-provider-konnect/docs/resources/gateway_plugin_hmac_auth.md

 Optional:

 - `algorithms` (List of String) A list of HMAC digest algorithms that the user wants to support.
-Allowed values are `hmac-sha1`, `hmac-sha256`, `hmac-sha384`, and `hmac-sha512`.
-Default: ["hmac-sha1","hmac-sha256","hmac-sha384","hmac-sha512"]
+Allowed values are `hmac-sha224`, `hmac-sha256`, `hmac-sha384`, `hmac-sha512`, and `hmac-sha1` (disabled by default, and not available in FIPS mode).
+Default: ["hmac-sha224","hmac-sha256","hmac-sha384","hmac-sha512"]
 - `anonymous` (String) An optional string (Consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 - `clock_skew` (Number) Clock skew in seconds to prevent replay attacks.
 Default: 300
 - `enforce_headers` (List of String) A list of headers that the client should at least use for HTTP signature creation.
 Default: []
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to show or hide the credential from the upstream service.
-Default: false
+Default: true
 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
 - `validate_request_body` (Boolean) A boolean value telling the plugin to enable body validation.
 Default: false